-This report is made solely to the Company's shareholder, as a body, in accordance with Section 205 of the Mauritius Companies Act 2001.
-Our audit work has been undertaken so that we might state to the Company's shareholder, as a body, those matters that we are required to state to them in an auditors' report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's shareholder, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with Section 205 of the Mauritius Companies Act 2001.
+Our audit work has been undertaken so that we might state to the Company's members, those matters that we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members, as a body, for our audit work, for this report, or for the opinions we have formed.